epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-or-component-generation/spring-jpa-jpql/java/README.md

 ```

 - Accept the best suggested implementation using the TAB and ENTER keys
+- *Optional*: Add the line with `@Query` annotation after the comment if it is not suggested.
+Invoke code generation and accept suggestion
 - Add all necessary imports
 - Open ItemService class
 - Go to `findExprireByNow` method